Linguist List: History

 Between 1991 and 2013, the service was run by Anthony Aristar and Helen Aristar-Dry.
 In 1991, it moved from Australia to Texas A&M University, and Eastern Michigan University was established as the main editing site.
 By 1994, there were over 5,000 subscribers.
 From 14 October through 6 November 1996, it held its first on-line conference, Geometric and Thematic Structure in Binding, devoted to the Binding Theory and opened by the keynote address by Howard Lasnik.
 LINGUIST List moved from Texas A&M to its own site in 1997.
 Wayne State University in Michigan was established as the second editing site in 1998, but in 2006 all its operations moved to nearby Eastern Michigan University.
 In 2013, Aristar-Dry and Aristar retired from Eastern Michigan University and Damir Cavar became the moderator and director of operations.
-In 2014 Malgorzata E. Cavar became the second moderator.
-In 2014, LINGUIST List was moved to Indiana University and it has been hosted at the Department of Linguistics since then, with Damir Cavar and Malgorzata E. Cavar as the co-directors of the resource operations.
+In 2014, LINGUIST List was moved to Indiana University and Malgorzata E. Cavar became the second moderator.
+In 2018, Damir Cavar was replaced as moderator by Malgorzata E. Cavar.
+LINGUIST List was hosted at the Department of Linguistics at Indiana University until June 2025.
+Since July 2025, LINGUIST List has been hosted by the Linguistic Research Infrastructure at the University of Zurich and Steven Moran is the executive director and moderator.
+LINGUIST List is owned by the eLinguistics Foundation, a U.S. 501(c)(3) not for profit organization.

-The LINGUIST List is funded by its donations from supporting publishers, institutions and its subscribers during the fund drive month each spring.
+LINGUIST List is funded by its donations from supporting publishers, institutions and its subscribers during the fund drive month each spring.
 Some LINGUIST List projects were funded by grants from the National Science Foundation.
 In recent years it has become a site for research into linguistic infrastructure on the web, and has received numerous grants from the National Science Foundation to do this work.